NetoPedro/Universal-Adversarial-Perturbations-Pytorch/README.md

 ### Algorithm

 The algorithm is simple and intuitive.
 It has a main loop that will keep running until the fooling rate constraint is satisfied.
 Inside this loop, there is an iteration across all data points.
 If the network is fooled by the current perturbation on the current data point there is no need to do anything more with it, and we move to the next data point.
 On the other hand, if the neural network is not fooled on that data point it is necessary to update the perturbation.
-To update the perturbation, and iteration of the deep fool algorithm (https://arxiv.org/pdf/1511.04599.pdf) is run as suggested on the paper, and the calculated perturbation is added to the current one, with the result being projected and resulting on the new perturbation.
+To update the perturbation, and iteration of the [DeepFool Algorithm](https://arxiv.org/pdf/1511.04599.pdf) is run as suggested on the paper, and the calculated perturbation is added to the current one, with the result being projected and resulting on the new perturbation.

 The calculus to find the fooling rate is simply the division of the count of fooled images by the total number of images considered.